 Statewide Compliance & Outreach Program

-The Statewide Compliance and Outreach Program (SCOP) focuses on educating businesses, as well as identifying and registering businesses who are actively selling or leasing tangible personal property in California without a seller's permit.
-SCOP also advises on other State tax and fee permits and licenses a business may need to obtain.
+Our Statewide Compliance and Outreach Program (SCOP) focuses on educating businesses, as well as identifying and registering those who are actively selling or leasing tangible personal property (items) in California without a seller's permit.
+SCOP team members also advise on other State tax and fee permits and licenses a business may need to obtain.
 In general, the purpose of SCOP is to:

 - Educate business owners regarding their tax responsibilities,

 - Advise business owners when they need a seller's permit,

 - Explain to business owners how to report and remit their taxes and fees due,

 - Review business operations and compare them to the sales and use tax returns filed to provide guidance on proper reporting, and